Saxnderson History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+The surname Saxnderson is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 Saxnderson is was a patronymic name created from Sandy, a diminutive of the given name Alexander.
-CITATION[CLOSE]

 Early Origins of the Saxnderson family

 The surname Saxnderson was first found in county Durham.
 They were descended from Alexander, a Norman noble who had been granted lands in Waslington in the county of Durham and whose son took the surname James Saunderson.
 Whorlton in Durham was home to one branch of the family.
 "This place formed part of the forfeited estates of the Earl of Westmorland, and was purchased from the commissioners of the crown lands; the manor subsequently became the property of the Sanderson family."

 Also the parish of Saxby in Lincolnshire was home to the family since early times.
 "This place has long been in the possession of the Saundersons, now represented by the Earl of Scarborough."

 Early History of the Saxnderson family

 This web page shows only a small excerpt of our Saxnderson research.
 Another 77 words (6 lines of text) covering the years 1572, 1602, 1587, 1663, 1682, 1739, 1637, 1712, 1561, 1630, 1611, 1627, 1667, 1723, 1720, 1696, 1761, 1573, 1837, 1906, 1977 and 1997 are included under the topic Early Saxnderson History in all our PDF Extended History products and printed products wherever possible.